Pogacar salvages Tour pride by winning stage 20

 But Pogacar came back at the Dane to clinch his second stage win of 2023 as Felix Gall edged Vingegaard for second.

+Pogacar clawed back six seconds on Vingegaard so the Jumbo-Visma rider has a lead of seven minutes and 29 seconds heading into Sunday's processional stage into Paris.

-Britain's Adam Yates led out Pogacar towards the finish at Le Markstein, with twin brother Simon also in the mix.
+Britain's Adam Yates led out UAE Team Emirates team-mate Pogacar towards the finish at Le Markstein, with twin brother Simon also in the mix.

-Simon finished fourth and Adam fifth, which means Adam is third in the general classification standings and Simon fourth heading into Sunday's processional stage into Paris.
+Simon finished fourth and Adam fifth, which means Adam stays third in the general classification standings while Simon moved up from fifth to fourth.

+- From secretive street artist to international icon: The Banksy Story charts the rise of this anonymous household name

+- Is hydrogen the solution to our energy needs?
+The Inquiry explores the potential of replacing our current fossil fuel usage with hydrogen